 That Shirley’s Will with all Schedules and Addendums has not been turned over to the beneficiaries as of the date of this filing for four years now and with no inventory listing any of her assets and effects it is presently unknown what Shirley left to Simon.
 That the inventory of Shirley is missing all of her personal effects, jewelry, collections, furnishings, automobiles and all non-business assets that she allegedly gave to her husband.
+These items also have not turned up in Simon’s estate assets.
 NOTHING is on the inventory except a statement that her inventory was worth “$25,0000 (est).”
 That even if Shirley left everything to Simon, what exactly she left to him would have had to be accounted for on her inventory and then transferred to Simon, including but far from limited to, a fully paid Bentley in Shirley’s name, millions of dollars of Jewelry and Art Shirley owned and more.
 That Eliot has filed Sheriff Reports for some of the missing items he has discovered unaccounted for and not on the inventory of Shirley’s worth millions of dollars.
 That Pamela Simon, Jill Iantoni and Lisa Friedstein took boxes and boxes of Shirley’s personal properties, including almost all of her Jewelry and when Simon found out they stated they sent it to their homes for protection against theft from Shirley’s assistant, Rachel Walker and then from his girlfriend Maritza Puccio who they thought were out to steal from Simon.

 The boxes of personal effects were not accounted for and failed to appear on the inventory of Shirley or Simon and it is further alleged the inventory posited with the Court is also a fraudulent document, similar to the many forged and fraudulently notarized and other fraudulent documents uncovered in the Estates and Trusts of both Simon and Shirley.
 Eliot states that the original inventory done by Simon acting while alive as Personal Representative/Executor is suppressed, denied or destroyed and where it accounted for the missing items such as the Bentley and Jewelry, Art and other assets.
-Many of the items were specifically bequeathed to individuals that would have been listed on Schedules and Addendums attached to the alleged Will that have also been secreted, suppressed, denied or destroyed, along with ALL schedules and addendums that were attached to all the dispositive documents in both Estates and Trusts of Simon and Shirley, leaving one with NO TRANSPARENCY as to what the Estates assets and trusts corpuses were that the dispositive documents deal with.
+Many of the items were specifically bequeathed to individuals that would have been listed on Schedules and Addendums attached to the alleged Will that have also been secreted, suppressed, denied or destroyed, along with ALL schedules, memorandums and addendums that were attached to all the dispositive documents in both Estates and Trusts of Simon and Shirley, leaving one with NO TRANSPARENCY as to what the Estates assets and trusts corpuses were that the dispositive documents deal with.

 Simon was never the sole beneficiary of the Shirley Trust and further he had no ability to amend or make changes to her trusts once she died and her trusts became irrevocable with a defined beneficiary class.
 The irrevocable and defied beneficiary class included Family Trusts created for only three of the five children of Simon and Shirley, Eliot, Jill and Lisa, as TED and PAMELA and their lineal descendants were considered PREDECEASED for all purposes of the Shirley Estate and Trusts and disposition made thereunder and therefore were only personal property beneficiaries of anything not in her trusts or that did not roll over into her trusts from the Estate.

-From Simon’s alleged Trusts,
+Add space From Simon’s alleged Trusts,

 ALLEGED original 2008 simon L. Bernstein trust AGREEMENT